Bed Bugs

 Prevalence

-- Infestations have increased by 10–30% across the United States (1) in public places (schools, hospitals, hotels/motels, aircraft) over the past decade (3).
+- Infestations have increased by 10–30% across the United States (1) in public places (schools, hospitals, hotels/motels, aircraft) over the past decade.

 - The global population of bed bugs (C. lectularius and Cimex hemipterus, family Cimicidae) has undergone a significant resurgence since the late 1990s.
 This is likely due to an increase in global travel, trade, and the number of insecticide-resistant bed bugs.
-The global bed bug population is estimated to be increasing by 100–500% annually (4).
-It will be interesting to see what (if any) impact the COVID-19 travel restrictions have on the incidence of infestation.
+The global bed bug population is increasing annually.

 - There are over 75 species of Insecta: Hemiptera: Cimicidae (“bed bugs”) with the two genera and species implicated in human infestations being C. lectularius and C. hemipterus (1).